chhibber/saltstack-docker/README.md

 # Purpose
-One of problems I commonly run into is testing and verifying Salt states for a stand alone minion or a cluster (Salt master with minions).
+One of the problems I commonly run into is testing and verifying Salt states for a stand alone minion or a cluster (Salt master with minions).
 This README focuses on the latter but the work here can be easily modified to work for a single Salt minion.